brettmillerb/Pester-Wiki/Showing-Test-Results-in-CI-(TeamCity,-AppVeyor,-VSTS).md

 [VSTS](https://visualstudio.microsoft.com/team-services/)
 ------------

 With VSTS the concept is very similar again, you run pester then publish the results back to VSTS.
-This can be done through a YAML configruation or through tasks run on the agent in the build pipeline.
+This can be done through a YAML configuration or through tasks run on the agent in the build pipeline.

 An example of a PowerShell script to run against a single pester test file.